documentacao-ustore/ucloud-rtd-manual/MEnglish/usavings-usuario.eng.rst

 Clouds Configuration Icon
 -------------------------

-As an introduction about usability of this screen cut: |icone_configuração|
+As an introduction about usability of this screen cut: |icone_configuracao|

 It can be said that the term “Clouds” is used to abstract a group of Flavors from a given Cloud, this grouping being as real as imaginary Flavors.